blocknetdx/documentation/docs/blockdx/installation.md

-title:
+title: Block DX Installation Guide
-description:
+description: This guide explains the process for installing Block DX, a decentralized exchange dApp powered by the Blocknet Protocol.

 # Block DX Installation
+[Block DX](/blockdx/introduction) is a decentralized exchange dApp powered by the Blocknet Protocol.
 Installing the Block DX is a simple process.
 Below are step-by-step instructions for how to install on each operating system (OS).
 If you already have Block DX installed and are updating, see the updating guide.
 For a complete guide on setting up Block DX, see the [Block DX setup guide](/blockdx/setup).

 ---